ThePorgs/Exegol-history/README.md

 ![](screenshots/screenshot04.png)

 ## ⚙️ Install
-`Exegol-history` is already installed in an Exegol container, however you can install it manually.
+`Exegol-history` is already installed in an Exegol container, however you can install it manually if you want.

 ### 1. Install the package
 <details>